pbastowski/meteor-ng2/README.md

     angular2/bundles/router.dev.j

+**Notes:**

-**Note:** This is the first version of this repo, so, please tread carefully!
+1. This is an early version of this package, so, please tread carefully!
+2. This is not the excellent `angular-meteor` package.
+You can find it [here](https://github.com/Urigo/angular-meteor).

 ## Installation